 Organize your bedroom for better sleep!

 The laundry’s piled up, books you meant to read, last week’s attempt to reorganize – they’re all in heaps on the floor.
-It’s a likely scenario in our bedrooms during our most busy times, or perhaps like some roomates, all the time.
-If you’re anything like us, clutter drives you nuts until you have the time to clean it up and and then organize it all.
+It’s a likely scenario in our bedrooms during our most busy times, or perhaps like some roommates, all the time.
+If you’re anything like us, clutter drives you nuts until you have the time to clean it up and organize it all.
 But, if you’re like that aforementioned roomie, clutter won’t bother you and it’s more likely to increase before you make the time to clean it up.

 As Marie Kondo says, our homes should be for the person we are becoming and not the person we once were.
 Meaning to truly cherish the things you cherish, you must first discard those things that have outlived their purpose.
 When it comes to your bedroom, it should a sanctuary where you recharge your batteries, rejuvenate your spirit and find yourself at peace before falling sweetly into the depths of dreamland.